COSC3020/wildcard-project-tlaceby/README.md

 The code is located at [my github repo here](https://github.com/tlaceby/cosc-3020).
+I also have pasted the main.ts file which is probably out of date unless you check the GitHub repo above.

 The output of the code produces a markdown file which looks like this: